-In short, although the mistake that gave rise to this case may be the proverbial Black Swan event, and the risk of a reoccurrence may therefore be small, the banking industry could - and would be wise to - eliminate the risk altogether by taking these or similarly modest steps.125
+In short, although the mistake that gave rise to this case may be the proverbial Black Swan event, and the risk of a reoccurrence may therefore be small, the banking industry could-and would be wise to-eliminate the risk altogether by taking these or similarly modest steps.169

-To be sure, participants in the syndicated loan market could try to adapt-best they could-to this new (seemingly absurd) legal standard.
+To be sure, participants in the syndicated loan market could try to adapt-as best they could-to this new (seemingly absurd) legal standard.
 However, doing so would entail a substantial proliferation of quality control protocols and personnel.
 In the steady state, Citibank and its brethren would almost certainly pass on the added costs to borrowers/lenders in some proportion.
-Any way one cuts it, however, this allocation of default duties (covering even the remotest of risks) seems highly inefficient from a policy perspective, particularly in the face of an alternative: one that deputizes the lenders as Whac-a-Mole sentries, imposing on them a good-faith obligation to inquire about possible mistakes before any party relies on the payment received.
-As discussed above, the cost of complying with such a duty would be minimal, and it need not be committed to ahead of time (in contrast to anticipating and plugging myriad contractual holes).
-In many (perhaps most) contexts, then, it would pale in comparison to the agent's responsibility under Citibank to untangle the evident Gordian Knot of anticipating unanticipatables.
+Any way one cuts it, however, this allocation of default duties (covering even the remotest of risks) seems highly inefficient from a policy perspective, particularly in the face of an alternative: one that deputizes the lenders as Whac-a-Mole sentries, imposing on them a good-faith obliga-